karlnicholas/javaee-security-quickstart/readme.md

-Java EE Security Quickstart Maven Archetype
+Java EE MVC Quickstart Maven Archetype
 =========================================

 Summary
 -------
-This project is a Maven archetype for Java EE MVC web application that implements Java EE security features.
+This project is a Maven archetype for Java EE MVC web application that implements Java EE Security features.
 The project allows users to self-register at the website.
 User information is stored in a database and new users are assigned the USER role.
 The project configures FORM based security for protection of specified views(URLs).
 Additionally, an ADMIN role is defined